 Alternatives to the unity candle:

-Below are a list of creative ideas to consider in lieu of the unity candle.
+Below is a list of creative ideas to consider instead of the unity candle.
 Pick your favorite and choose something that feels aligned with you and your partner.

 The ancient Celtic practice of “handfasting” means to tie hands together.
 The bride and groom hold opposite hands, which creates a figure eight with their arms and is meant to represent eternity.
 Then, the couple’s hands are tied together with ribbon, rope, or twine to symbolize a union.
 Want to make your handfasting ceremony even more meaningful?
 Consider using a piece of heirloom fabric from within your family.